scalar-labs/scalar-admin/README.md

 ## Client-side tool

-The scalar-admin client tool is used to manage the application which is implemented the admin interface.
+The scalar-admin client tool is used to manage the admin interface implemented applications.
 It will help to `PAUSE` and `UNPAUSE` the application without losing the transaction.

 ### Installation